jakearmendariz/PayPerRead/README.md

 PayPerRead is a website and service that provides an API/iframe that if added to a website will help block access to users until they pay a small fee to "own" access to that page.
 Enabling microtransactions for any website in exchange for its articles, artwork or hidden material.

-## Backend
+## Tech Stack
-Rust & Rocket Rest API.
+- Rust & Rocket backend connected to mongodb
+- React JS

+## Provided Services
 - Creates and logs in two different types of users.
     - Readers
     - Publishers
 - Allows publishers to dynamically register new articles
+- Checks reader access to articles
-- Accept payments from reader
+- Allows reader to purchase articles

-## Frontend
-ReactJs Client

-## Articles
+## Articles API

 #### Registering Articles
 When asking PayPerRead for an iframe each website should provide a post request with the following information.